nsobczak/Space-Cat-Hotel/README.md

 - If client keeps on waiting for too long it will leave.
 - If client are satisfied with your company they might come down to Earth, your mother planet.

-## Resources

-Type:
-- oxygen
-- raw materials

-They are gathered to Earth by harvesters.

 ## Actors

 - Earth => produces workers